ZhixiangSu/KRST/README.md

 ```shell
 ./generate_train_and_test.sh
 ```
-you can reproduce the results mentioned in paper.
+you can reproduce the confidence results mentioned in the paper.

 Also, you can just download the model trained by our team (currently not available because of anonymous requirement) and test them using
 ```shell